-One of our central questions is: when does an edge-labeled graph have nontrivial generalized splines?
+One of our central questions is: when does an edge--labeled graph have nontrivial generalized splines?
 The answer (essentially always, as in Theorem \ref{thm: Complete2}) is actually more refined.
 Corollary \ref{cor: free submodule} explicitly constructs a free $R$-submodule of the generalized splines on $G$ of rank $|V|$.
-When the generalized splines form a free $R$-module (as is the case for GKM theory), we conclude that the rank of the $R$-module of generalized splines is at least $|V|$.
+When $R$ is an integral domain and the generalized splines form a free $R$-module (as is the case for GKM theory), we conclude that the rank of the $R$-module of generalized splines is at least $|V|$.

 Section \ref{section: submodules} uses analogues of a shelling order (in combinatorics) or a `flow-up basis' (in geometry) to identify $R$-submodules of the generalized splines.
 Section \ref{section: intersection} characterizes generalized splines differently: in terms of the intersections of the generalized splines formed by various subgraphs.
 This allows us to reframe the definition of generalized splines as an intersection of very simple graphs (Theorem \ref{theorem: union of graphs}) and to reduce the number of intersections needed by using certain spanning trees (Corollary \ref{cor: SpanningTrees}).
 Finally, Theorem \ref{theorem: Intersection} analyzes the GKM matrix directly to decompose the ring of generalized splines on $G$ as an intersection of the generalized splines for particular subcycles of $G$.